 - Development and implementation of corrective and disciplinary action to address and prevent recurrence of misconduct or non-compliance.

-The Compliance Committees also shall provide advice, counsel, and support to the U.S. Compliance Officer, who shall have day-to-day oversight responsibilities for the North America Compliance Program.
+- The U.S. Compliance Committees also shall provide advice, counsel, and support to the North America Compliance Officer in her day-to-day oversight responsibilities for the US Compliance Program.

 C. Compliance Related Policies

 As part of its commitment to the highest ethical standards of business conduct, the Company has implemented corporate standards and requirements that are consistent with that obligation and are specific to the Company’s operations and the evolving business and regulatory environment.

 The Company expects employees at all levels of the organization to adhere to its Compliance Program, the standards set forth in the Code of Ethics (“Code”), the Company’s policies and procedures and all applicable laws.
 All U.S. employees must annually acknowledge their responsibility and commitment to conducting the Company’s business consistent with these standards and to report to management, Human Resources, Legal, the North America Compliance Officer or Compliance Department knowledge of any violation of these standards.
 An employee who violates these standards will be subject to appropriate disciplinary action, up to and including termination.
 The Code expressly prohibits retaliation or retribution against any employee for making any good faith report of suspected misconduct or improper behavior.